 There are two ways to view content on ContentStudio.

-- 1List View
+- List View

-- 2Grid View
+- Grid View

 By clicking on the “Eye” icon, you can preview the article inside ContentStudio.

 These are Twitter users who are interested in the particular content.
-You can reach them out the pitch your content to get your piece of material shared with their followers.
+You can reach them to pitch your content to get your piece of material shared with their followers.
 I have already discussed these methods in this article about Twitter tools.
 Check ContentStudio and Ninja Outreach sections to find out how to implement this.

 Or you can block the particular domain globally.
 You can see blocked sources under Sources >> Source Library >> Blocked Sources.

 Add to Favorites

 Sometimes you may encounter content you want to read or curate later.
 Simply create a new Folder under the “Favorites” tab and content to favorites.